 Prepare the Roast for Cooking

-- Season the roast with a dry rub of 3 teaspoons of each: salt, pepper, garlic power, rosemary.
-For deeper garlic flavor, you can score the top of the meat, where the fat is and add cloves of garlic.
+- Season the roast with a dry rub of 3 teaspoons of each: salt, pepper, garlic powder, rosemary.
+For deeper garlic flavor, you can score the top of the meat, where the fat is, and add cloves of garlic.

 - Cook the roast by placing the roast fat side up in a large roasting pan; uncovered.
 Bake at 400° for 1 hour (for a 4-5 rib roast).
 Cover and bake 1-1/2 to 2 hours longer on 350° temperature or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done 170°).
 Let stand for 15 minutes before slicing.